You're in the Navy Now: Awards

-Lawsuit
+Legacy

 Arthur Curtis, author of the 1944 novel Hey, Mac!
-You're in the Navy Now, sued 20th Century Fox for $100,000 in March 1953, claiming the film title infringed on his book's title.
-The case was decided in the studio's favor by a California superior court in July 1953; a California District Court of Appeals upheld the lower court's decision in April 1956.
+You're in the Navy Now, sued Twentieth Century-Fox for $100,000 in March 1953, claiming that the film's title infringed on that of his book.
+The case was decided in the studio's favor by a California superior court in July 1953, and a California Courts of Appeal court upheld the lower court's decision in April 1956.